-TeamBrent's 20th year and the PMC is poised to pass ONE BILLION DOLLARS RAISED for the Dana Farber.
+This is TeamBrent's 20th year ...and the PMC just passed ONE BILLION DOLLARS RAISED for the Dana Farber.

-Join us - Register now for TeamBrentWheels August 2024 "Big" PMC ride and or the March 9th Winter Cycle (Spin class @ Fenway Park).
-Register in April to ride the September 28 PMC Unpaved, a 30 or 50 mile gravel ride in the beautiful Berkshires.
+We had a pretty ideal TeamBrentWheels August "Big" PMC ride after the joy of Winter Cycle (Spin class @ Fenway Park), and next up is PMC Unpaved, a 30 or 50 mile gravel ride in the beautiful Berkshires.
 We are proud to be a part of the Pan-Massachusetts Challenge (PMC), the nation's original fundraising bike-a-thon.
-The PMC has contributed a whopping 972 million dollars to fight cancer, the largest sum ever contributed to a charity by an athletic fundraising event and positioning the PMC to cross a monumental $1 billion in cumulative fundraising for DFCI in 2024.
+The PMC has contributed a whopping billion dollars to fight cancer, the largest sum ever contributed to a charity by an athletic fundraising event.
 Donate to our cause - every single cent gets passed on.

 The 192 miles of the PMC are filled with people who line the streets with families and friends, playing music, banging on pots, spraying riders with hoses, and holding signs saying, “I am 11 now because of you.” and “My heart beats because of your feet.”
 Their “Thank You” signs really make you understand that what we do makes a difference.
 Last year we witnessed a father riding a tandem bike by himself.
 The seat behind him was empty in honor of his son, lost to cancer.
 Then there are the people who stand alone at the side of the road, with nobody else in sight, clapping for hours.
 That says volumes about how meaningful this event is.
 Cancer doesn’t have a chance – each rider, donor and volunteer brings us Closer By the Mile…to a Cure.